Starlight Sequence: Bochum

+After the show’s ‘2018-Revamp’, the blocking was updated.
+Rusty still starting alone, but after twice calling out to the Starlight Express and discarding his helmet, the actress playing Momma would enter at the back of the Stage portraying the voice of the Starlight Express.

+Also included in the ‘2018-Revap’ was the addition of Drones that circle Rusty at the climax of the number.

+And for the 2022-23 season, the theatre installed a speciality lift under the stage, in which Rusty would be elevated into the air during the number and engulfed by drones before being lowered for the ending.

+And for the 2023-24 season, Rusty at the song’s climax would expose a Disco ball in his chest which would dramatically reflect off the lightning.

 US/UK tours

 It starts with Rusty, sat alone, centre stage.
 He would call out the words 'Starlight Express'.
 The Starlight Express, would sing as an OV, rather than appearing onstage.
 This time, however, Rusty can see the Starlight, rather than the audience, and looks directly above them, to a light shining down on him, with 'stars' shining all around.
 When they both sing the 'Only You' theme, Rusty is lifted into the air amongst the stars, coming down to pick up his helmet at the end.